 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Can Bearded Dragons Eat Eggs?
-What You Need to Know!
+Our Vet Answers

 PetKeen_Can Bearded Dragons Eat_eggs

-Protein-rich eggs are considered a healthy addition to a human diet: in fact, we are encouraged to eat them because of the health benefits they offer, but are they beneficial to lizards and, specifically, the Bearded Dragon?
-In brief, yes they can, but only in moderation!
+Protein-rich eggs are considered a healthy addition to a human diet: in fact, we are encouraged to eat them because of the health benefits they offer, but are they safe for lizards and, specifically, bearded dragons?
+In brief, bearded dragons can safely consume cooked eggs in moderation.

 divider-bearded dragon